-I had some blue fabric lying around which my mum had given me a while ago and as blue is my 4 year olds favourite colour, I knew he would approve of me wrapping his presents in it.
+My Mum gave me some blue fabric a while ago, and as blue is my 4 year olds favourite colour I knew he would approve.
 My mum also gave me a bag full of ribbons, decorative string and tassels.
 I dug out all the gold coloured ones and tied up the gifts.
 They looked so appealing, I wanted to open them!

-I also used a couple of babygrows for my older sons presents – they are great for wrapping up small gifts!
+I also used a couple of babygrows for my older sons presents.
+They are great for wrapping up small gifts!

-I wasn’t planning on giving so many gifts to my children, but we bought everything so cheaply and lots of the gifts were educational.
+I hadn’t planned on giving so many gifts to my children, but the gifts weren’t expensive and were mostly educational.
 They will be passed down and then given away as my children outgrow them.
 After the gifts were unwrapped (we give gifts during Chanukah – so our gift giving is already over for this year), the fabric went back in the cupboard to be used again next year, or for something else!
 Wrapping these gifts was a fun challenge and I was really pleased with the results.
 My children didn’t bat an eyelid at their gifts being wrapped up in fabric and were just eager to undo the ribbons and find out what surprises were hiding beneath!
 I will definitely be wrapping up my kids presents in fabric again next year!

 What do you use instead of wrapping paper?
 I would love to hear your comments!
 If you liked this post I would really appreciate it if you click like on Facebook and follow on Twitter.
 Also if you have a Kindle it would really make my day if you subscribe to this blog on it! – Thanks!